 Classic Liveaboards out of Male

 Over the past thirty years an incredible range of world class dive sites have been charted in the atolls surrounding the capital, Male.
-MY Mariana, MY Ari Queen, MV Sharifa, Blue Horizon II and MV Carpe Diem visit many of the Maldives best known dive sites following a flexible itinerary that take account of local diving conditions.
+MV Emperor Voyager, MY Mariana, MV Ari Queen, MV Sharifa and MV Carpe Diem visit many of the Maldives best known dive sites following a flexible itinerary that take account of local diving conditions.
 The boats will generally operate in both North and South Male atoll, Felidhe and Ari atoll.

 Liveaboard Itineraries Beyond Male